JThor1990/Meerkat-Population-Regulation/README.md

   <figcaption></figcaption>
 </figure>

-The analyses are split into four distinct R scripts.
+The analyses are contained within four R scripts.

 **(1) Analysis 1 - Climate and vegetation productivity trends and relationships.R**
 **(2) Analysis 2 - Trends in demographic parameters and adult body mass.R**